 retractable roof that allows the Colts to play outside for the

 first time since the team moved to Indianapolis from Baltimore.

-glass allowing it to blend with the surrounding buildings.
-Lucas Oil
+glass allowing it to blend with surrounding buildings.
+It features

 Stadium has seating for 63,000 fans that is expandable to